hmnguyen1067/Charles-Dicken-QA-chatbot/README.md

 [![Demo video](https://img.youtube.com/vi/5b3XEsJqm00/hqdefault.jpg)](https://www.youtube.com/embed/5b3XEsJqm00)

 ## Description
-This project is a Retrieval-Augmented Generation (RAG) chatbot focused on Charles Dickens’ works.
-It combines LlamaIndex Workflows for orchestration, a FastAPI backend, and a Streamlit frontend.
-Context and embeddings persist in Qdrant and Redis for fast, repeatable queries.
-Opik provides evaluation and monitoring so you can iterate on retrievers, prompts, and models with data.
+This repository provides a measured, end‑to‑end Retrieval-Augmented Generation (RAG) system dedicated to Charles Dickens' works, available publicly from Project Gutenberg.
+It retrieves from a curated corpus, cites sources for every answer, and includes evaluation and monitoring so you can iterate on retrievers, prompts, and models with data—while serving a reliable API and chat UI.

+- Builds a Dickens knowledge base with chunked texts and rich metadata.
+- Uses hybrid retrieval (embeddings + BM25) with reranking; selects the best retriever via evaluation.
+- Generates answers that cite the exact passages used; the UI surfaces sources and scores.
+- Persists embeddings and context in Qdrant and Redis; ships a warm-start snapshot for fast, repeatable startup.
+- Exposes a FastAPI backend and a Streamlit chat UI for quick interaction and demos.
+- Tracks retrieval and generation quality with Opik to compare approaches over time.
+- Ships a Docker Compose stack for one-command local deployment and reproducibility.

+What it answers well:
+- "Where does this quote appear, and in what context?"
+- "Compare Miss Havisham and Madame Defarge’s motivations."
+- "What themes of redemption show up in Great Expectations?"

-Technologies: Python, LlamaIndex, Qdrant, Opik, FastAPI, Streamlit, Docker, OpenAI.
+Technologies: Python, LlamaIndex Workflows, Qdrant, Redis, Opik, FastAPI, Streamlit, Docker, OpenAI.

 Project structure overview and key links: